jtuyen/GOAD/README.md

   winrm set winrm/config/service/auth '@{Basic="true"}'
   winrm set winrm/config/service '@{AllowUnencrypted="true"}'
   ```
 5. After you performed all those steps above: sync this repo and reconfigure the ansible inventory file (hosts).
 Change the IP addresses, username and passwords accordingly.
-GLHF.
+Run the playbook and GLHF.
+6. If you have successfully completed the playbook, log back into the machines using local administrator and statically assign the IP addresses on the NIC or assign them through your network device.

 ## Description
 GOAD is a pentest active directory LAB project.